 The World Bank’s overarching strategy in the MENA is to strengthen governance, accelerate growth, ensure economic and social inclusion, and create jobs.
 Last year the Bank contributed $5 billion to the region.

 “What we really need to do in our region is to make sure that we invest heavily in governance in every possible way. … You want the society to move on from that (demonstrations in the streets) and have better governance so you don’t have this repeating every 50 years or so with a big risk of disruption of the social order but also with huge financial and fiscal implications.”

 *Above charts and graphs courtesy of Enis Baris; World Health Summit powerpoint here

 Video of the talk at Duke Global Health Institute below

-Category: Americas, Business & Economics, Europe, Featured Videos, Health & Environment, Human Rights & Gender, i-Comment, Middle East and North Africa, Muslim Life & Culture, Politics & Current Events, Surveys & Studies
+Category: Americas, Business & Economics, Europe, Featured Videos, Health & Environment, Human Rights & Gender, i-Comment, Middle East and North Africa, Muslim Life & Culture, Politics & Current Events, Student, Surveys & Studies